JordyAaldering/Big-Data/docs/assignment06.md

 Now we can iterate over all these WARC records, and find all the domains they link to.
 We are going to exclude the links that point to the parent domain itself.
 For this we define a function `getAllDomains`, which returns an RDD of links containing the parent domain, year, and link itself.

 We start with some simple filtering steps to make sure the WARCs are valid and contain all the information we will need.
 Next we can map them to a triplet of (domain, year, body).
-Then, using `Jsoup`, we extract all links from the body.
+Then, using `Jsoup`, we extract and parse all links from the body.
 Finally we do some filtering on these links, and return the results.

 ```scala
 def getAllDomains(warcs: RDD[WarcRecord]) : RDD[(String, Int, String)] = {